The Complete Guide To Advanced Clinical Facials

 Advanced clinical facial recovery and aftercare

-After you’ve had your advanced clinical facial, you’ll need to take good care of your skin to ensure you get the best results.
+After you’ve had your advanced clinical facial, you’ll need to take good care of your skin.
+This will ensure you get the best results.

 Here are some advanced clinical facial recovery and aftercare tips:

-- Don’t pick or scrub the skin – picking or scrubbing your skin with exfoliants could cause damage to the delicate skin that has just been treated.
+• Don’t pick or scrub the skin – picking or scrubbing with exfoliants can damage the delicate skin that just had treatment.

-- Don’t have another facial soon after – after your advanced clinical facial, your skin will need to recover from the peel, and any other treatments you’ve had.
+• Don’t have another facial soon after – after your advanced clinical facial, your skin will need to recover from the peel, and any other treatments you’ve had.
 Having another facial right away could cause you more damage than good.
-That’s why it’s recommended to wait 4 weeks before having another one.
+That’s why it’s best to wait 4 weeks before having another one.

 Possible side effects